 Detroit Service Area

 No region in the country has a denser concentration of heavy industrial equipment than Southeast Michigan.
-Stamping plants, assembly lines, body shops, powertrain facilities, and Tier 1 supplier operations across the Detroit metro run equipment that demands precise, documented lockout tagout procedures at every workstation.
+Stamping plants, assembly lines, body shops, powertrain facilities, Tier 1 supplier operations across the Detroit metro.
+All running equipment that demands precise, documented lockout tagout procedures at every workstation.

 Michigan operates under OSHA's Federal enforcement program and is one of the most inspected states in Region 5.
-Automotive facilities in particular face significant LOTO scrutiny because the equipment hazards are high-severity: stamping presses, robotic welding cells, conveyor systems, and hydraulic assembly tooling all require complete energy control procedures.
+Automotive facilities face significant LOTO scrutiny because the equipment hazards are high-severity.
+Stamping presses, robotic welding cells, conveyor systems, hydraulic assembly tooling.
 A missing step or an incomplete placard in an automotive production environment is not a paperwork problem.
 It is an injury waiting to happen.

 We serve facilities throughout Wayne, Oakland, Macomb, Washtenaw, Monroe, and Livingston counties.
-Our on-site team is experienced in the operational tempo of automotive production and can work around shift schedules and production commitments.
+Our on-site team is experienced in the operational tempo of automotive production and works around shift schedules and production commitments.

-Automotive LOTO complexity: Tier 1 and Tier 2 automotive suppliers frequently operate multi-energy equipment where electrical, pneumatic, and hydraulic systems must be isolated in a specific sequence.
+Automotive LOTO complexity: Tier 1 and Tier 2 suppliers frequently run multi-energy equipment where electrical, pneumatic, and hydraulic systems must be isolated in a specific sequence.
 Generic placards or internally written procedures rarely capture this correctly.
-Missing a pressure source or a stored energy release step creates exactly the kind of exposure OSHA inspectors look for.
+Missing a pressure source or a stored energy release step creates exactly the kind of exposure OSHA inspectors look for under (d)(6).

 Industries Served

-From OEM assembly plants to Tier 1 suppliers, stamping operations, and beyond, we serve every segment of Southeast Michigan's industrial economy.
+From OEM assembly plants to Tier 1 suppliers, stamping operations, and beyond.
+Every segment of Southeast Michigan's industrial economy.

-Assembly plants and OEM facilities operate some of the most complex multi-energy equipment in any industry.
-Body shops, paint lines, powertrain assembly, and final assembly all require complete LOTO procedures for every workstation and every energy source.
+Assembly plants and OEM facilities run some of the most complex multi-energy equipment in any industry.
+Body shops, paint lines, powertrain assembly, final assembly.
+All require complete LOTO procedures for every workstation and every energy source.

 Stamping presses are among the highest-hazard machines in manufacturing and among the most frequently cited under 1910.147.
 We produce stamping-specific LOTO placards that cover mechanical energy storage, pneumatic systems, and hydraulic counterbalances.